binarystash/jquery-custom-radiobutton/README.md

 # Custom Radiobutton

-Custom Radiobutton is a jQuery plugin for customizing the appearance of radiobuttons.
+Custom Radiobutton is a jQuery plugin for customizing the appearance of radio buttons.

 ## Demo